GogollaLab/ballWheelSensor/README.md

 so no part of mouse body touches the tracked item of choice.

 ## Requirements
-* Raspberry Pi (preferably version 3b, 3b+ or 4b) with Raspbian, Python3 (and SSH access enabled in case of desired control over the network)
+* Raspberry Pi (preferably version 3b, 3b+ or 4b) running Raspbian, Python3 (and SSH access enabled in case of desired network control)
 * Logitech G502 (or similar) sensor and PCB
 * (optional) An external TTL trigger (preferably 3.3V, but 5V will also work, although the GPIO pins are not designed for it)
 * Analysis PC with Python3 (I recommend Anaconda distribution based on python 3.7), R and RStudio.
 Also ensure that R libraries plyr and reticulate are installed.

 ## Use

+1) Plug the sensor into the USB port of the Raspberry Pi (RPi) and turn it on
+2) Position the sensor close to the desired tracked surface, but ensure that there is no physical contact
+3) Test tracking by moving the tracked surface and observe if the mouse cursor moves smoothly
+4) Run one of the recording scripts (see below)
+5) Move recorded output from the RPi to an analysis PC
+6) Process data using the analysis script

-There are 3 variations of the script:
+There are 3 variations of the recording script:
 * Time1.py will record for a specified number of seconds
 * TTL_Time1.py will record for a specified number of seconds from the moment of detecting a HIGH value on GPIO pin 21
 * TTL1.py will record from the moment of detecting a HIGH value on GPIO pin 21 and until the value changes to LOW